CI as the Default Shape for Engineering

 How to install the discipline

-Run the pipeline on PRs and on main.
-Catches "works on PR, fails on main" rebase issues.
+- Run on PRs and on main.
+Dual trigger per pipeline.
+Catches "works on PR, fails on main" rebase issues that the PR run alone misses.